Jesus Built My Hotrod: Artwork and music video

 The front cover for the single was designed by Paul Elledge, who also did the artwork for Psalm 69.
 In a 2013 interview Elledge said that Jourgensen and Barker, infatuated with a Chrysler Hemi engine, had favored idea of having "a super-industrial shot of an engine that was kind of like what you would see at a factory, not on an album cover."
 Instead of taking a photo of an engine, Elledge requested it from Chrysler representatives.

-The accompanying video for the song was also directed by Elledge; the band convinced the Warner Bros. representatives to shoot the video with Elledge, despite the latter having no experience in filming.
+The accompanying video for the song was also directed by Elledge himself.
+The band convinced the Warner Bros. representatives to shoot the video with Elledge, despite the latter having no experience in filming.
 Elledge listened to the song 100 times or more, before creating a storyboard.
-Commenting on the shoot, Elledge said that he wanted “to make it so that some things I shot people would think was stock (footage) and some things that were stock were things I shot.”
+Commenting on the shoot, Elledge said that he wanted "to make it so that some things I shot people would think was stock (footage) and some things that were stock were things I shot".
 Elledge spent three days shooting the band and others featured in the video, as well as doing the animation.
 From three takes, the final cut was edited in six weeks.

-The official video, uploaded on 27 Oct 2009 to the Warner Records Vault channel on YouTube, has been edited so that the opening lyrics say:
+The official video, uploaded on October 27, 2009, to the Warner Records Vault channel on YouTube, has been edited so that the opening lyrics say: